uh-dcm/qualitative-research-and-computers/docs/data-science/index.md

 * removal of punctuation

 However, there currently is no stable process which must be applied.
-Rather, it has been shown that different preprocessing choices lead to sligtly different outcomes ((Denny & Spirling, 2018)[https://doi.org/10.1017/pan.2017.44], (Schofield & Mimno, 2016)[https://direct.mit.edu/tacl/article/43370]).
+Rather, it has been shown that different preprocessing choices lead to sligtly different outcomes ([Denny & Spirling, 2018](https://doi.org/10.1017/pan.2017.44), [Schofield & Mimno, 2016](https://direct.mit.edu/tacl/article/43370)).
 Therefore, for now I suggest that you try to examine how text preprocessing is described in your own field and wait for further methodological research in this area.

 ### Finnish language in text preprocessing